kirthiv29/cusstomer-analysis-dashboard/readme.md

-# 🧠 Customer Analysis Dashboard
+# 🧠 Customer Segmentation Analysis Dashboard
 ### A Fully Automated, AI-Powered Streamlit App for Customer Segmentation & Insights

 This project is a complete **end-to-end customer analytics dashboard** built with Streamlit.